UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 Notes:

+Our next step is creating a model object.

-In order to make our baseline model, we need to import the necessary library.
+To make our baseline model, we need to import the necessary library.

-We spoke about the Scikit Learn package in the last slide deck.
+We spoke about the Scikit Learn package in the last slide deck and we are using the same package to build our baseline model.

 Here we are importing `DummyClassifier()` which will be used to create our baseline model.

-We specify in the `strategy` argument `most_frequent` which means our model will always predicts the most frequent label in the training set.
+We specify in the `strategy` argument `most_frequent` which means our model will always predict the most frequent label in the training set.

 Here we are naming our model `dummy_clf`.